 Distribution of players by levels

 Sometimes the system can automatically detect clues showing that some game results would no longer be relevant or could distort the scoring system.
-In these cases, the game will be marked as not rated when starting.
-Here are the possible reasons for this to happen:
+In these cases, the variation in the resulting score after the game will be very low, or even null.
+Here are the more frequent reasons for this to happen:

 If Ludoteka detects that someone has carried out any type of action aimed at falsely raising their score, it will be reduced and, in this case yes their level will drop.